 Risk Scores are provided for IP Addresses, Domains, Hashes, and Vulnerabilities.
 The score is based on a set of risk rules.
 Each rule triggers based on specific evidence, and can independently age out.
 The input sources for risk rules include over 700,000 web sources including social media, TOR forums and information security repositories and over 30 threat feeds.

 Each risk rule has a severity level.
 The risk score for an entity is in a banded determined by the highest severity risk rule that is currently triggered.
 Additional risk rules triggered at lower severity levels will slightly increase the overall risk score.
 Multiple risk rules triggered at same severity levels cause a larger increase in score, but will never cause the score to risk into the band of risk scores reserved for higher severity levels.

-When the entity is currently including in one more threat lists, this is reflected on the intel card.
+When the entity is currently including in one more threat lists, this is reflected on the Intelligence Card.
 Recorded Future tracks updates to threat lists, daily or more frequently depending on the cadence of the threat list provider.
 A removal of the entity from an external threat list is rapidly reflected in Recorded Future, and risk rules are updated accordingly.
-Note that entities included in white lists and mitigation lists will also reflect that list here.
+Note that entities included in whitelists and mitigation lists will also reflect that list here.
 A description of each list is available here.

 Recent Event Timelines

-Recorded Future organizes reporting involving the entity by time, and intel cards include a timeline of reporting in the last 60 days.
+Recorded Future organizes reporting involving the entity by time, and Intelligence Cards include a timeline of reporting in the last 60 days.

-Extensions are integrations that enhance intel cards with content from our Intelligence Partners.
+Extensions are integrations that enhance Intelligence Cards with content from our Intelligence Partners.
 Click here to learn more.